Skip to main content

 • Tenant's insurance payment = Landlord's insurance recovery revenue

-Maximizing NOI (recovery ratio) and minimizing tenant TCO growth are not directly opposed — they're both served by accurate CAM pool management and proper expense control.
+Maximizing NOI (recovery ratio) and minimizing tenant TCO growth are not directly opposed.
+Both are served by accurate CAM pool management and proper expense control.
 Unnecessary CAM expenses raise TCO without adding NOI, since those same expenses hit the cost side.

 For the full NOI model showing how recovery revenue integrates: noi-formula-calculation-guide.
 For percentage rent as an additional TCO component: percentage-rent-explained.